Trends/Statistics

 This makes sense as for a city our size, Louisville foreclosures are few and far between.

-Because we typically trend on a time delay, we’ll continue to have foreclosures with us for some time but we can enjoy a stronger real estate market here in Louisville than many cities.
+Because we typically trend on a time delay, we’ll continue to have foreclosures with us for some time but we can enjoy a stronger real estate market here in Louisville than in many cities.